 If you have even purchased a greengrocer product only to discover the same product somewhat cheaper at the next grocer, you have an arbitrage situation.
-Arbitrage is the process of simultaneous purchase of securities or derivatives in one market at a lower price and sale thereof in another market at a relatively higher price.
+Arbitrage is the process of the simultaneous purchase of securities or derivatives in one market at a lower price and the sale thereof in another market at a relatively higher price.

 For example, on maturity, if the pepper futures contracts are Rs.650 per kg, and the spot price is Rs.642, then the arbitragers will buy pepper in spot and short sell futures, thereby gaining riskless profit of Rs.650-Rs.642, i.e., Rs.8 per kg.
 Here, the two markets are spot and futures markets.
 Thus, riskless profit-making is the prime goal of arbitrageurs.

-They try to exploit the constant fluctuations in commodities of securities prices during the trading hours.
-They do not expect to make large profits on each trade, but they generate large number of transactions throughout the trading point.
+They try to exploit the constant fluctuations in commodities of securities prices during trading hours.
+They do not expect to make large profits on each trade, but they generate a large number of transactions throughout the trading point.

 The rapid trading that occurs in legitimate scalping usually results in small gains, but several small gains can add up to large returns at the end of the day.

-Other Participants in Derivative Market
+Other Participants in the Derivative Market

 All resident Indians, NRIs, FIIs, and Mutual Funds can trade in derivatives markets.
 In order to ensure that the derivative market functions efficiently, it is important to maximize the number of participants in the market to encompass individuals, banks, financial institutions, NBFCs, mutual funds, insurance companies, and corporate.

-1) Individuals: Individuals are the most important players in the market who buy or sell the contracts.
+1) Individuals: Individuals are the most important players in the market who buy or sell contracts.
 They are Clients of trading members.
 They use derivatives to enhance their yield, or perhaps to take out speculative positions.
 A derivative provides them an alternative to investing directly in assets without buying and holding the asset itself.